ZedCole/Halloween-Countdown-Web-Extension/README.md

 A small chrome extension to countdown to Halloween.
 Will be Halloween themed during October.

 ## To Do
- - [ ] Create canvas in popup to draw countdown to
+ - [x] Create canvas in popup to draw countdown to
- - [ ] Find a spooky font
+ - [x] Find a spooky font
+ - [ ] Draw Countdown to Canvas
  - [ ] Update icon
  - [ ] Change popups theme during October
     - [ ] Create some animations